DanielBMarkham/Info-Ops/manuscript/chapter14.md

 1. Take mostly freeform text notes using the EasyAM tags.
 2. Pick a directory for everybody to use.
-3. Save your notes with an ".amin" extension. (amin stands for Analysis Model IN)
+3. Save your notes with an ".amin" extension. (amin stands for Analysis Model IN).
-4. Run the EasyAM compiler (Point it to your input directory if you are running it from somewhere else)
+4. Run the EasyAM compiler (Point it to your input directory if you are running it from somewhere else).
-5. The compiler goes through all of your .amin files in that directory and its subdirectories *in alphabetical order*
+5. The compiler goes through all of your .amin files in that directory and its subdirectories *in alphabetical order*.
-6. Using the tags, it sorts, organizes, collates, and creates all of the pyramids and crosslinks for you
+6. Using the tags, it sorts, organizes, collates, and creates all of the pyramids and crosslinks for you.
-7. It outputs everything in a standardized .amout format. (amout is for Analysis Model, OUT)
+7. It outputs everything in a standardized .amout format. (amout is for Analysis Model, OUT).

 Each file starts from a completely blank slate.
 As you add tags, you indicate where you want to put the information.
 So if you had some notes to add for the Master Backlog Item "Wiggle When I Walk", you'd start with a fresh file and do it like this: